RuiyangJu/RG-KCR/README.md

 * The evaluation results will be saved to `./resotration_results`.

 ## ③ Character Cropping
-* To extract individual Kuzushiji character instances, we crop each character region based on the predicted bounding boxes：
+* To extract individual Kuzushiji character instances, we crop each character region based on the predicted bounding boxes:
   ```
     python crop.py
   ```
-* The output directory `./visual_crop` contains: (1) Cropped images of individual Kuzushiji characters, and (2) Visualization results of the original images overlaid with the predicted bounding boxes.
+* The output directory `./visual_crop` contains: (1) cropped images of individual Kuzushiji characters and (2) visualization results of the original images overlaid with the predicted bounding boxes.

 ## ④ Character Classification
-*  We employ the results of our Character Detection method (based on YOLO11-L) on the Synthetic Test Set as the dataset for Character Classification, which contains 17,982 characters.
+*  We use the results of our Character Detection method, based on YOLO11-L, on the Synthetic Test Set as the dataset for Character Classification.
+This dataset contains 17,982 characters.
-* We employ [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for Kuzushiji character classification, and the official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).
+* We use [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for character classification.
+The official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).
 * The character classification results are as follows:

   | Method | Top-1 Acc. | Top-5 Acc. | FPS |